17 Blogging Mistakes to Avoid in 2023

 If you truly want to give your audience (customers) usable information that inspires trust in your brand and prompts them to take action, tell them something that no one else is.
-They are reading your blog because they have an unanswered question or a problem.
-Give them the answers they’re looking for and help them solve their problems.
+They read your blog because they have an unanswered question or a problem.
+Give them the answers they want and help them solve their problems.

 7. Pushing Products Instead of Solutions